New Technology Could Change How PTSD Is Diagnosed

 But a new software program could change how PTSD is diagnosed and help many who suffer from it.

-Dr. Leah Blaine is a psychologist and director of the Steven A. Cohen Military Family Clinic at the University of Pennsylvania.
+Dr. Leah Blain is a psychologist and director of the Steven A. Cohen Military Family Clinic at the University of Pennsylvania.

-Blaine is thrilled about the new voice analysis software developed at a sister clinic, which uses 18 voice biomarkers, like tone and speech pauses, to determine if someone is suffering from PTSD.
+Blain is thrilled about the new voice analysis software developed at a sister clinic, which uses 18 voice biomarkers, like tone and speech pauses, to determine if someone is suffering from PTSD.

 FDA Slaps Strongest Warning Label On Commonly-Used Sleep Aids For Potentially Dangerous Side Effects

-“They were able to predict PTSD diagnoses vs. not a PTSD diagnosis with 90 percent accuracy, which is huge,” Blaine said.
+“They were able to predict PTSD diagnoses vs. not a PTSD diagnosis with 90 percent accuracy, which is huge,” Blain said.

-According to Blaine, this could help determine if someone has the disease, especially those who may mask their emotions or those who may not even realize that they have the condition.
+According to Blain, this could help determine if someone has the disease, especially those who may mask their emotions or those who may not even realize that they have the condition.

-“Some of these emotions and memories are so overwhelming, that people have to numb out,” Blaine said.
+“Some of these emotions and memories are so overwhelming, that people have to numb out,” Blain said.
 “They have to disconnect from it because it’s not tolerable.”

 Major Discovery Could Lead To Earlier Treatment For Autism, Researchers Find